 How Long Do I Have To File A Claim?

 The statute of limitations in Georgia car accident cases differ depending on the type of claim to be filed.
 Generally, victims filing a claim for an injury suffered in a car accident or wrongful death must do so not later than two years from the date of the incident or demise of their loved one respectively.
 For claims involving property damage, victims must file their claim not later than four years from the date of the incident.

 You can get an accident report from the local police station or the Highway Patrol that handled your accident.
 If you call the police to the accident scene, an officer will create a report and you can later collect a copy at the police station.
 If the police didn’t arrive at the accident scene, you may have to report the incident, especially if the accident resulted in property damage to the tune of $500 or more.
 By reporting the incident, an accident report will be created and filed and you can later request a copy of the report.

 Review Your Claim With A College Park Car Accident Lawyer

 Car accidents are common incidents and often result in life-changing injuries.
 While not all may be fatal, most car injuries may keep victims out of work and cause property damage.
 Car accident claims may get complicated, especially when it comes to proving that the defendant was at fault.
 Working with an experienced car accident lawyer in College Park guarantees a hassle-free claim process and protects your legal rights throughout the process.

 At Bethune Law Firm, we take pride in helping car accident victims receive their much-deserved compensation by providing rigorous legal representation.
 If you or a loved one has been involved in a car accident in College Park, don’t wait to seek legal help.
-Call us today at 1-800-INJURED for a free case evaluation to know your legal options.
+Call us today at 4048757800 for a free case evaluation to know your legal options.